joshwlivingston/advanced-r/README.md

 obj_addrs(objs)
 ```

-    [1] "0x7fd1d55e7860" "0x7fd1d55e7860" "0x7fd1d55e7860" "0x7fd1d55e7860"
+    [1] "0x7fe5ff5fd860" "0x7fe5ff5fd860" "0x7fe5ff5fd860" "0x7fe5ff5fd860"

 <br>

-#### 3. By default, base R data import functions, like `read.csv()`, will automatically convert non-syntactc names to syntactic ones.
-Why might this be problematic?
-What option allows you to supporess this behavior?
+<em>3.
+By default, base R data import functions, like `read.csv()`, will
+automatically convert non-syntactc names to syntactic ones.
+Why might
+this be problematic?
+What option allows you to supporess this
+behavior?</em>

 Column names often represent data, so renaming with `make.names` changes
 underlying data.
 You can suppress this with `check.names = FALSE`.
 <br><br>

-#### 4. What rules does `make.names()` use to convert non-syntactic names into syntactic ones?
+<em>4.
+What rules does `make.names()` use to convert non-syntactic names
+into syntactic ones?</em>

 From the docs, <em>“A syntactically valid name consists of letters,
 numbers and the dot or underline characters and starts with a letter or